-Figure 4 shows an example of a tree built using the deterministic sample and one tree built using the noise sample.
-Both trees were built by using sub-samples of 100 stellar particles selected at random from the corresponding volume (see Table 1 for a detailed definition of these sub-samples).
+Figure 4 shows an example of a tree estimated using the deterministic sample and one tree estimated using the noise sample.
+Both trees were estimated by using subsamples of 100 stellar particles selected at random from the corresponding volume (see Table 1 for detailed definitions of these subsamples).
 In this figure, we can see that the two trees are very different from each other in their general aspect.